 Competing interests

 HC has received institutional research support from Bayer; honoraria for lectures and an Advisory Board from Bayer, diverted to a local charity; and travel/accommodation expenses for participation in scientific meetings covered by Bayer.
 GYHL acts as a consultant for Bayer/Janssen, BMS/Pfizer, Medtronic, Boehringer Ingelheim, Novartis, Verseon and Daiichi-Sankyo, and as a speaker for Bayer, BMS/Pfizer, Medtronic, Boehringer Ingelheim, and Daiichi-Sankyo; no fees are directly received personally.
+DJW has received honoraria for consultancy and lectures from Bayer, Portola and Alnylam.
 The remaining authors report no disclosures or conflicts of interest relevant to the manuscript.

 REFERENCES